Solar panels for trees? Kenya barters to rebuild its forests

 Now that problem is disappearing, he said, as farmers gain a better understanding of the value of tree cover.

-Reforestation programs in the area also have cut forest losses by harnessing an unusual ally: HIV-positive people in the region.
+Reforestation programmes in the area also have cut forest losses by harnessing an unusual ally: HIV-positive people in the region.

 Nyeri County suffers from a moderately high HIV prevalence rate, which UNAIDS estimates at 3 percent.
 That status can drive deforestation, Mathenge and other environmentalists said.